 Most of the raw vegetables during pregnancy are safe for you to consume, but there are some that should be eliminated from your diet altogether.

 Unlike other vegetables, sprouts need humid and warm conditions to grow.
 These conditions also promote the growth of bacteria like salmonella, listeria, and E. coli. which may cause severe foodborne illness in pregnant women.
 The Centers for Disease Control and Prevention (CDC) states that pregnant women are ten times more susceptible to listeria infection than the general population.
 Therefore, if you want to eat sprouts, cook them well to kill the bacteria present in them (10).
-Avoid eating raw vegetables that cause gastritis, such as cauliflower, radish, and okra.
+Avoid eating raw vegetables that cause gastritis.
+Eating radish during pregnancy may cause digestive issues.
+Some other veggies that could cause a digestive problem are cauliflower and okra.
+Also, refrain from consuming raw mushrooms as they contain toxins that are harmful.

 A Word Of Caution